kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

            │             │    │             │
            └─────────────┘    └─────────────┘
 ```

-You can think of these books on the bookshelves being addressed by the order in which they are located, giving each book a unique address.
-These addresses are the memory locations that your program has access to.

 So in our analogy, the `x` and `y` variables are two labels that both point to the same "book" on the "bookshelf" (i.e. the same object in memory).